Fertility

 If endometriosis or fibroids are causing fertility complications, your doctor uses minimally invasive surgery to clear up the excess tissue and restore function in your reproductive organs.

-For support when you’re ready to start trying to have a family, consult the fertility experts at Lucina Women's Health and Midwifery.
+For support when you’re ready to start trying to have a family, consult the fertility experts at Lucina Women's Health.
 Call the office or book online today.

 Our Services